-To get health benefits, the Government recommends adults should be aiming to exercise at a moderate intensity for 30 minutes, five days (but preferably most days) of the week.
-However, the same health benefits can be gained by breaking this down into 10-minute bouts of moderate activity.
-The overall aim should be to accumulate 150 minutes (21⁄2 hrs) of moderate activity per week.
-Little and often, with a general message of "Move More, Sit Less", is recognised as an important means by which people can start to become more physically active.
+To get health benefits, the Government recommends adults should be aiming to exercise at a moderate intensity for 30 minutes five days (but preferably most days) of the week.
+However the same health benefits can be gained by breaking this down into 10 minute bouts of moderate activity.
+The overall aim should be to accumulate 150 minutes ( $2^{-1}/{2}$ hrs) of moderate activity per week.